Symposium 2026

 • What institutional strategies support successful integration and reduce dropout rates?

 Designed for continuing higher education professionals, academic staff, and institutional policymakers, participants will examine real-world findings on student motivation, cultural integration, and competence development.
+The goal of the workshop is to collaboratively design and validate mixed-method research tools that deepen understanding of foreign student experiences by integrating quantitative and qualitative approaches, while fostering cross-cultural insights and building a foundation for ongoing transnational collaboration.

 Learning Outcomes: